 Partners: Massachusetts Institute of Technology, Trevi Systems, USG Corporation

-Project 5.08: Advanced Process Controls – Autonomous Control and Optimization; PI: Kris Villez (Oak Ridge National Laboratory)
+Project 5.08 Advanced Process Controls – Autonomous Control and Optimization Lead: Kris Villez, Oak Ridge National Laboratory

 This project will develop novel process control methods for water treatment facilities that enable operators to predict and adapt to impending process upsets and equipment failures to enable safe and reliable operations of desalination and water reuse facilities.